 Our products are mixed with a premium grade, high solids liquid polymer of our design opposed to plain water.
 This allows us to reduce the overall impact of our product by using considerably less water.
 A factor we feel is incredibly important as we do not make new water, it is the same water the dinosaurs drank.
 Without a doubt, a precious commodity.

-We also ship our polymer in a concentrated form too, this enables us to reduce shipping costs, associated fuel and plastic container usage.
-And as our polymer is pre-coloured, we also reduce the amount of plastic used by not having separate colour bottles.
+We also ship our polymer in a pigmented form, this enables us to reduce shipping costs, associated fuel and plastic container usage by not having separate colour bottles.